 I place both my hands on Parker’s shoulders and squeeze them.
 I wouldn’t have dreamed of speaking this way to him a year ago, but he needed to hear it.
 “She’s in heaven, Parker.
 Her ashes are in her parent’s garden, but she’s not here, man.”

 My hands slip off his shoulders as he turns stiffly to the table, opens his journal again.
 And just like that, I’ve lost him.

 I walk outside to the balcony, slip on my sunglasses as I gaze at the city below.
 The afternoon sun saturates everything, making the town look lit by the strongest studio lights.
-Every view from my balcony is a perfectly lit picture — the ocean, the palm trees, the vibrant, dessert flowers hanging from fences and windows.
+Every view from my balcony is a perfectly lit picture — the ocean, the palm trees, the vibrant, desert flowers hanging from fences and windows.

 I turn, as I hear Parker walk through the already open doors.
 “What’s the deadline on this?”